tsubasakong/agents-deep-research/README.md

 #### Boolean Flags

 - `--verbose`: Prints the research progress to console
-- `--trace`: Traces the workflow on the OpenAI platform (only works for OpenAI models)
+- `--tracing`: Traces the workflow on the OpenAI platform (only works for OpenAI models)

 ## Trace Monitoring